arsanjani/url-shortener/README.md

 # Feautures
 - Designed by n-tier architecture.
-- Provided click tracking such as country of users by matching their IP, operatin system, browsers , and etc.
+- Provided click tracking information such as country of users by matching their IP, operatin system, browsers , Date, Time and etc.
 - Implemented internal cache, resulting in higher response time on repetitive requests.
 - Used Dapper as ORM, resulted in better readability of codes and higher performance compared with EF.
 - Focused on independent protection layer, so layers connected to each other by Interfaces and could be easily modified.